YeeunS/YeeunS.github.io/projects/SudokuGame.md

 It is a number placement puzzle game consisting of a simple 9x9 grid, with some of the cells containing numbers.
 For players, the job is to fill in the blank cells with the digits from 1 to 9 in a way that no digits repeat in each row, column, and inner 3x3 square.

+To create a drawing surface, I defined a subclass of JPanel called SudokuPanel and created an object beloning to this class and used it in my program.
 Here is the image of how the game looks.

 <div class="text-center p-4">